redislabs-training/ru204/admin-training/lab-environment/README.md

 # Admin Training Lab Environment

-This site provide more than just setup.
+This site explains more than just lab setup.

 ## Overview

-It includes an [overview] of what's in the environment, what it looks like when you use it, and how to set it up.
+This shows what's [in the environment] and what it looks like when you use it.

 Each student gets a VM with a bunch of stuff in it.

 ## Start VMs

-This shows you how to [start VMs] as an employee or instructor.
+This shows how to [start VMs] as an employee or instructor.

 ## Use VMs

-This shows you how to [use VMs] as an employee or instructor.
+This shows how to [use VMs] as an employee or instructor.

 This is not the lab manual, which has much more.